Grant Round closed:

-The African Australian Creative Media Support Program is an open grant round that supports African Australian creatives and platforms.
-This program is open to individuals and organisations that operate in Visual Media, Podcast & Radio and Written Media.
+The African Australian Creative Media Grants is an open grant round that supports African Australian platforms, individuals and organisations that operate in screen media, visual arts, podcasting, radio and written media.

-Stream 1: Platform Development – $10,000 to support the improvement and continuation of platforms including websites or social media sites or other.
+Stream 1: Platform Development – $10,000 to support the improvement and continuation of platforms including websites, social media sites or other.

-Stream 2: Content Creation – $10,000 for the execution of original content series and productions that focus on African Australian narratives.
+Stream 2: Content Creation – $10,000 for the execution of original content and productions created by African Australians.

 Who can apply?

-African Australian individuals in creative industries like film, tv, magazines, radio, podcasts and online media.
+- African Australian individuals in any creative media industry – this includes film, tv, magazines, radio, podcasts, online and any other media.

-African Media Platforms, including social media platforms, magazines, blogs etc.
+- Media platforms led by African Australians – this includes social media platforms, magazines, blogs etc.

-African community organisations with a focus on stories and storytelling.
+- African community organisations with a project focused on stories and storytelling.

-Applications should not be submitted by large organisations on behalf of groups or individuals (the groups or individuals should apply directly).
+Please note: Applications should not be submitted by large organisations on behalf of groups or individuals (the groups or individuals should apply directly).
+Successful grantees from 2021 are not eligible for this round.

-The Creative Media Support Grant will be assessed by a selection panel consisting of three Scanlon Foundation Staff, and four prominent African Australian individuals from media and creative industries.
+Your application will be assessed by a selection panel consisting of three Scanlon Foundation staff, and four prominent African Australian individuals from media and creative industries.
 The creative industry representatives are: